Table of Contents

 If you must use canned beans or vegetables, always rinse them thoroughly.
 This simple step can remove up to 40% of the sodium, significantly lowering the overall sodium content of your chili.

-Frequently Asked Questions (FAQs)
+Frequently Asked Questions (FAQ):

-1. Can I add cheese to my low sodium chili?
+1. Can I add cheese to my low-sodium chili?

 2. How do I make chili flavorful without salt?

-3. What is the daily sodium limit on a low sodium diet?
+3. What is the daily sodium limit on a low-sodium diet?

-4. Can I use canned beans for low sodium chili?
+4. Can I use canned beans for low-sodium chili?

 5. Is store-bought chili seasoning high in sodium?